exactly-once/workshop/Exercise-13/README.md

 OK.
 We need to move the code for cleaning the outbox state out of the condition and add `MarkProcessed` between the dispatching and the cleanup code.

 Now let's focus on the cleanup.
-The goal was to avoid holding too many data inside the entity.
+The goal was to avoid holding on to too many data inside the entity.
 To achieve it we need to replace the `OutboxState[context.MessageId] = null` code with simple `OutboxState.Remove(context.MessageId)`.

 Now take a look at the `outboxState != null` condition.
 Do we still need it?